MicrosoftDocs/winrt-api/windows.ui.xaml/pointhelper_fromcoordinates_673163148.md

 # Windows.UI.Xaml.PointHelper.FromCoordinates

 ## -description

 Creates a new [Point](../windows.foundation/point.md) value using x- and y-coordinate values in pixels.
-C# and Microsoft Visual Basic code should use [Point(Double,Double)](../windows.foundation/point_point.md) instead.
+C# and Microsoft Visual Basic code should use the [Point(Double,Double)](/dotnet/api/windows.foundation.point.-ctor) constructor instead.

 ## -parameters

 ### -param x

 The pixel value to set for **X**.

 ### -param y

 The pixel value to set for **Y**.

 ## -returns

 The created [Point](../windows.foundation/point.md).

 ## -remarks